vareger/frontnode/README.md

 ```

 # Support
-Have a questions?
+Have a question?
 Contact us "email"